 Our long-lived assets held and used with finite useful lives including plant equipment, buildings, patents, and PPAs are reviewed for impairment whenever events or changes in circumstances indicate that the asset group may not be recoverable.
 In determining the asset group, we assess the interdependency of revenues between assets, shared cost structures, the interchangeability of assets used in operations, and how assets are managed and utilized by the business.
 Events that may trigger a recoverability assessment include a significant adverse change in the extent or manner in which the long-lived asset group is being used or in its physical condition, and the expectation that, more likely than not, the long-lived asset or asset group will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
 Recoverability of long-lived assets to be held and used is measured by a comparison of the carrying amount of an asset group to future net undiscounted cash flows expected to be generated by the asset group.
 Our cash flow estimates reflect conditions and assumptions that existed as of the measurement date which is the same as the triggering event date.
 The assets are considered recoverable and an impairment loss is not recognized when the undiscounted net cash flows exceed the net carrying value of the asset group.
-If the assets are not recoverable, then an impairment loss is recognized to the extent that the carrying value of the asset group exceeds its fair value.
-We base the fair value of our assets or asset groups off of the estimated discounted future cash flows using market participant assumptions.
+If the assets are not recoverable, then an impairment loss is recognized to the extent that the carrying value of the asset group to the asset groups off of the estimated discounted future cash flows using market participant assumptions.
 Assets disposed of are reported at the lower of the carrying amount or fair value less selling costs.
-Significant judgment is required when determining asset group composition, during our assessment of relevant events and circumstances, when determining an appropriate discount rate, and when estimating the undiscounted and discounted future cash flows of the asset group.
+Significant judgment is required when determining an appropriate discount rate, and when estimating the undiscounted and discounted future cash flows of the asset group.